Stacy Aumonier: "Two of Those Women"

 "Two of Those Women" is a study of a particular section of society at a particular time – Englishwomen living in small hotels in the South of France and Italy in order to enjoy a standard of living they would be unable to maintain in England.
 "All over the South of France and Italy particularly there are thousands of these women staying at pensions and small hotels, drifting from place to place, rudderless, unwanted, and patently unhappy.
 They have the atmosphere of exiles, as of people who have committed some crime in their own country, and dare not return.
 And in many cases the crime that they have committed is, I suspect, the unpardonable crime of poverty.
 Women who have held some kind of social position in their own country, and become impoverished, develop the not unreasonable idea that they can live more cheaply, and with more dignity, in a foreign hotel."
 The two women of the title are secondary casualties of World War I. The older woman's son has suffered mental damage, the younger woman's lover is unaccounted for.
 The older woman remembers her son as he used to be, as a child and as a soldier.
-The dialogue is moving, all the more so for being very funny: " 'Games! that was what he was so good at.
+The dialogue is interesting, all the more so for being witty: " 'Games! that was what he was so good at.
 Cricket, football, all those things.
 They said there were several colleges at both Oxford and Cambridge anxious to have him because he could run a hundred yard in – ten minutes, was it?' " and " 'He was captured by the Turks, you know.
 Did I tell you?
 Was it the Turks or the Arabs? some of those dark people, anyway, over there...'
 She made a vague gesture in the direction of the North Pole."

 "The Funny Man’s Day"

 "The Funny Man’s Day" is an unusually poignant story of Aumonier's, and some commentators on his work consider it his best.
-It is a wonderful character study of a loveable, always-performing music-hall comedian (very good at his job – he tops the bill at the Railham Empire) on a day that a girl whom he might have married is marrying someone else.
+It is a wonderful character study of a loveable, always-performing music-hall comedian (very good at his job – his name tops the bill at the Railham Empire) on a day that a girl whom he might have married is marrying someone else.
 The story has great subtlety, and paints a detailed picture of a vanished way of life.
 The Introduction to Extremely Entertaining Short Stories by Stacy Aumonier (published in 2008) describes it (p.viii) as "about as perfect a short story as exists."

 Works

-Short Stories
+Short stories

 More than 87 short stories appeared Aumonier's lifetime in more than 25 magazines, including Argosy Magazine, John O'London's Weekly, Strand Magazine and The Saturday Evening Post.
-Some of the stories were collected in three volumes: